BezukhVladimir/CODINGAME.PUZZLES/1. Easy/Prefix code/README.md

 Next line: The binary code S of an encoded string.

 ## Output
-- If it is not possible to decode the encoded string, print DECODE FAIL AT INDEX i with i the first index in the encoded string where the decoding fails (index starts from 0).
+If it is not possible to decode the encoded string, print DECODE FAIL AT INDEX i with i the first index in the encoded string where the decoding fails (index starts from 0).  <br>
-- Otherwise print the decoded string.
+Otherwise print the decoded string.

 ## Constraints
 0 ≤ N, C ≤ 127 <br>